OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/implicit_comps/defining_icomps.rst

 the initial guess you used for *n2.V*.
 Here is a second run-script that uses the same :code:`Circuit` group we defined previously, but modifies some solvers settings and initial guesses.
 If we set the initial guess for :code:`prob['n2.V']=1e-3`, then the model starts out with a massive residual.
-It also converges much more slowly so althought we gave it more than twice the number of iterations it doesn't even get close to a converged answer.
+It also converges much more slowly so although we gave it more than twice the number of iterations it doesn't even get close to a converged answer.

 .. embed-test::